Fang-Molly/CS-note/python/03 Conditional execution.md

 # 3.10 Glossary

+* **body**
-* **body** The sequence of statements within a compound statement.
+   * The sequence of statements within a compound statement.

+* **boolean expression**
-* **boolean expression** An expression whose value is either True or False.
+   * An expression whose value is either True or False.

+* **branch**
-* **branch** One of the alternative sequences of statements in a conditional statement.
+   * One of the alternative sequences of statements in a conditional statement.

+* **chained conditional**
-* **chained conditional** A conditional statement with a series of alternative branches.
+   * A conditional statement with a series of alternative branches.

+* **comparison operator**
-* **comparison operator** One of the operators that compares its operands: ==, !=, >, <, >=, and <=.
+   * One of the operators that compares its operands: ==, !=, >, <, >=, and <=.

+* **conditional statement**
-* **conditional statement** A statement that controls the flow of execution depend- ing on some condition.
+   * A statement that controls the flow of execution depending on some condition.

+* **condition**
-* **condition** The boolean expression in a conditional statement that determines which branch is executed.
+   * The boolean expression in a conditional statement that determines which branch is executed.

+* **compound statement**
-* **compound statement** A statement that consists of a header and a body.
+   * A statement that consists of a header and a body.
 The header ends with a colon (:).
 The body is indented relative to the header.

+* **guardian pattern**
-* **guardian pattern** Where we construct a logical expression with additional com- parisons to take advantage of the short-circuit behavior.
+   * Where we construct a logical expression with additional comparisons to take advantage of the short-circuit behavior.

+* **logical operator**
-* **logical operator** One of the operators that combines boolean expressions: and, or, and not.
+   * One of the operators that combines boolean expressions: and, or, and not.

+* **nested conditional**
-* **nested conditional** A conditional statement that appears in one of the branches of another conditional statement.
+   * A conditional statement that appears in one of the branches of another conditional statement.

+* **traceback**
-* **traceback** A list of the functions that are executing, printed when an exception occurs.
+   * A list of the functions that are executing, printed when an exception occurs.

+* **short circuit**
-* **short circuit** When Python is part-way through evaluating a logical expression and stops the evaluation because Python knows the final value for the ex- pression without needing to evaluate the rest of the expression.
+   * When Python is part-way through evaluating a logical expression and stops the evaluation because Python knows the final value for the expression without needing to evaluate the rest of the expression.